AriFordsham/GHCWiki/reading-list.md

 # The GHC reading list

 Suppose you want to start contributing to GHC: what should you read by way of background?
 Here is an annotated list.
 Please add to it as you come across useful material.
+When you do so, please consider adding a link to a place where you are reasonably confident the resource will be available in 10 or 20 years. [ doi](http://doi.org/) purports to enable such links.

 You can ask questions on `ghc-devs@haskell.org`.
 People are friendly.
 See also [working on GHC](working-conventions) and [The GHC Team](team-ghc).